- Customer Addressbook and Service Location have been imported successfully.

 On the Import List Page click on Actions, and on the drop-down select Import Addressbook Notes

 2. An Import Addressbook Notes window will pop up.
-Click upload and select the correct Addressbook Notes excel file to be imported.
+Select your Timezone, Click Upload and select the correct Excel file to be imported.

 3. Map the corresponding column names in the file then click Save.